ibarrond/Pyfhel/README.md

 **Pyfhel** is built on top of **Afhel**, an **A**bstraction **H**omomorphic **E**ncryption **L**ibraries in C++. **Afhel** serves as common API for all backends.
 Additionally, this project contains a large series of Demos & Tests for **Pyfhel**.

 ## Install & Uninstall
+### How to install/uninstall
 This project has been uploaded to [PyPI](https://pypi.org/project/Pyfhel/).
-In order to install it from source (*WARNING! it takes several minutes to compile, be patient!*), run:
+In order to install `Pyfhel` from source, run:

 	   > pip install Pyfhel

+*WARNING! it takes several minutes to compile, be patient!*.
 Locally, you can clone this repository (use [`--recursive`](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules) to download all submodules) and install it by running:

 	   > git clone --recursive https://github.com/ibarrond/Pyfhel.git
 	   > pip install .